kushkapadia/servitect/README.md

 # Node.js MVC Generator

 This project is an industry-standard Node.js MVC generator that automates the creation of MVC structure in a Node.js project.
-🖥️ Developed by Mit Shah, Kush Kapadia, and Atharva Jadhav.
+🖥️ Developed by Kush Kapadia, Mit Shah and Atharva Jadhav.

 ## Features